 As a child my head was always in a book, but as a teenager I wanted to be an actress, and at university I started to write things for myself to perform.
 Gradually I found myself straddling two careers: I was acting a bit, and writing a bit.
 I wrote for TV (Byker Grove, My Parents are Aliens) and acted in theatre, commercials (remember ‘We Want to be Together‘ ?) and TV (mostly comedy: Fry and Laurie, Lee and Herring, a series of Casualty).

 But then one day I had the blinding insight that what I really loved was talking about, and being around, books.
 So I became a scout for Aardman Features, looking to option books that could form the basis of animated feature films, and I went to work at a bookshop.
 The wonderful woman who ran it suggested I’d make a good agent, and I was lucky enough to meet legendary agent Patrick Walsh soon after the idea had started to take root.

 I joined Conville and Walsh Literary Agency in 2008 and took to being a Literary Agent like a duck to water.
 I was in a shortlist of three for the Bookseller Industry Awards Literary Agent of the Year in 2010, and was picked out as one of the Bookseller’s Rising Stars in 2011.

-I’ve now set up JULA, based at and working in close association with Rogers, Coleridge and White.
+I’ve now set up JULA ltd, based at Somerset House.
 I never like to define what I’m looking for, as you just don’t know what’s round the corner.
 Suffice to say I don’t represent poetry or screenplays (unless written by my established clients).
 I represent authors of literary fiction, commercial women’s fiction, Young Adult fiction and fiction for children aged 9+ but not younger (picture books again only if written by established clients).
 I also represent comic writing and narrative non-fiction.

 Photo: Jonathan Ring